Medicaid Applications and Planning

 - Medicaid Spend Down Medicaid covers everything from standard medical care to nursing home or personal home care services.
 But to qualify, an applicant must meet the program’s strict technical, medical, and financial requirements.

 - Navigating the Medicaid Minefield What you don’t know about Medicaid can cost you and your loved ones.
 Here are some common traps that can be avoided with planning and help of a knowledgeable elder law attorney.

 - Aging & Needing Assistance with Activities of Daily Living As we age, we often need assistance with ADLs.
 Occasionally our care needs are so great that a family member becomes the primary caregiver.

 - Using Immediate Annuities to “Spend Down” for Medicaid To qualify for Medicaid, a Federal program wherein the government pays a portion if not all of an elderly patient’s long-term care costs, an applicant cannot own more than $2,500 in countable assets.

 - Paying Medicare Online Most banks allow customers to pay bills from large, stable debtors such as credit cards companies, utilities, or nationwide retailers directly from their bank account.
 That service is now available to Medicare recipients.

 - Life Estate Deeds Advantages & Disadvantages Today, it is possible to re-title the ownership of many assets by adding a beneficiary.
 When the asset is real property, for example your house, this occurs through the use of a life estate deed.

-- The Highs and Lows of the Home Health Care Sector As baby boomers approach and live past retirement age it is no surprise that significant demands will be placed on every industry associated with caring for the elderly.
+- The Highs & Lows of the Home Health Care Sector As baby boomers approach and live past retirement age it is no surprise that significant demands will be placed on every industry associated with caring for the elderly.